 Miss Boyle, our Deputy Headteacher, leads on curriculum developments at Marden Vale.
 If you have any questions about our curriculum please contact her via the school office.

-We want our curriculum to be the complete 'learning package' offered by the school.
-By that, we mean that it encompasses more than just the lessons and activities provided while children are at school.
+Our curriculum is a complete 'learning package'.
+By that, we mean that it encompasses more than the curriculum outlined within the National Curriculum, taught through lessons and activities provided while children are at school.
 It also sets the tone, standards, quality and discipline of the school and the attitudes and values we wish to encourage.

 The curriculum at Marden Vale is equally concerned therefore, with personal qualities, behaviour and conduct, as well as the knowledge and skills the children should acquire.
 For this reason, we nurture and encourage:

-To aid parents in following how we teach certain aspects at Marden Vale we will be producing leaflets on 'Phonics' and 'Calculation' which will be available at the school reception.
-Each class also runs several parent 'workshops' each year on a variety of themes to enable parents to support their children’s learning at home.
+To support parents to know how we teach certain aspects of our curriculum we run several parent workshops each year on a variety of themes to enable parents to support their children’s learning at home.

 Educational visits enable us to capitalize on a wealth of exciting and educational resources beyond our school.
 They provide a real opportunity to reinforce learning, widen horizons, develop new skills and engage in new experiences.

 We also offer a residential visit for our year 6 children.
 This is for 5 days / 4 nights and is a wonderful opportunity for children to focus on particular skills within the context of an outdoor adventurous week.

 In order to undertake visits and activities, we ask for voluntary donations from parents to cover costs.
 Voluntary contributions are requested to cover costs such as coach charges, admission fees, visiting companies’ charges and insurance.
 Parents are always advised in advance of such requests and provision is available for anyone having difficulty in affording to pay.